skmin-lab/unixmd/docs/source/workflow.rst

    $ python3 running_script.py

-Running MD calculations with PyUNIxMD, you will obtains the following output file according to the MD method.
+Running MD calculations with PyUNIxMD, you will obtain the following output files according to the MD method.

 +-----------+------+----+----+------+
 |           | BOMD | Eh | SH | SHXF |